edgi-govdata-archiving/web-monitoring-ui/CONTRIBUTING.md

 ### Code Style / Best Practices

 The following are recommended code styling and best practices for the web-monitoring-ui repository.
-We also have best practices for related to all the [web-monitoring] project (https://github.com/edgi-govdata-archiving/web-monitoring/blob/main/CONTRIBUTING.md) repo.
+We also have best practices related to the [web-monitoring project](https://github.com/edgi-govdata-archiving/web-monitoring/blob/main/CONTRIBUTING.md) repo.

 ### UI - Support